jonathann000/advanced_ml_assignment/README.md

 ****
 ## Tasks
 Briefly describe each algorithm and how it works.
-For all methods, run your experiments on NChain-v0 and FrozenLake-v0.
+For all methods, run your experiments on NChain-v0 and ri.
-Plot the moving average of the rewards while your agent learnis, possibly by episode, averaged over 5 runs (i.e. restarting the training).
+Plot the moving average of the rewards while your agent learns, possibly by episode, averaged over 5 runs (i.e. restarting the training).
 Include error-bars (or something similar) indicating the 95% confidence intervals calculated from your variance of the 5 runs.

 ### 1. Q-learning